Get insider access

 Compared To Other Monitors

-The LG 27GR93U-B is an excellent 4k gaming monitor that offers HDMI 2.1 bandwidth, VRR support, and a 144Hz refresh rate, so it's ideal for most types of gamers, especially if you like playing detailed games.
+The LG 27GR93U-B is a good all-around 4k monitor that offers HDMI 2.1 bandwidth, VRR support, and a 144Hz refresh rate, so it's great for console gaming, but it isn't as ideal for competitive PC gaming.
+It also has limited picture quality due to its low contrast and lack of local dimming.
 While it has slightly worse motion handling than the larger LG 32GR93U-B, it's a good alternative if you want something cheaper and smaller.
-That said, it isn't as versatile as the Gigabyte M27U for other uses like work, so that monitor is the better choice if you want something for better value that costs less.
+That said, it isn't as versatile as the Gigabyte M27U for other uses like work, so that monitor is the better choice if you want something for better value that costs less and has extra features.

 See our recommendations for the best 4k gaming monitors, the best 4k 144Hz monitors, and the best 32-inch monitors.